lau-jay/word-gen-card/README.md

         ],
 ```

-your process_data method logic only put this struct data to `self.gen_anki` if  useing default model, like below:
+your process_data method logic only put this struct data to `self.gen_anki` if  using default model, like below:

 ```python